ibexa/documentation-developer/docs/tutorials/extending_admin_ui/2_creating_a_content_list.md

 As you can see in the code above, the next step is creating a controller that will take care of the article list view.

-In `src/Controller` create a `AllContentListController.php` file (it will be registered automatically):
+In `src/Controller` create an `AllContentListController.php` file (it will be registered automatically):

 ```php hl_lines="41"
 <?php